eminencegrs/azure-cookbook-notes/Chapter_02.md

 ## Creating an Isolated Private Network by Provisioning an Azure Virtual Network

-You need to create an isolated private network in Azure to protect your resources from requests originated from unwanted networks and IP addresses.
+We need to create an isolated private network in Azure to protect your resources from requests originated from unwanted networks and IP addresses.

 ### Solution